Scranton Wrongful Death Attorneys

 How Long Does It Take to Settle a Wrongful Death Suit?

 Because they involve so many processes and moving parts, wrongful death settlements can take years to reach, even if your case does not end up going to trial.

 While this may be daunting to think about, it's important to remember that by pursuing a wrongful death claim you can not only obtain the compensation you and your family deserve, but you can also hold the guilty party responsible for their negligent actions.

 Compassionate Legal Guidance When It Counts

 Rushing into a wrongful death claim can make the grieving process more painful.
-At Fellerman & Ciarimboli Law PC, our Scranton wrongful death lawyers are intentional whenever making a move to progress a case.
+At Fellerman & Ciarimboli Law PC, our wrongful death lawyers in Scranton are intentional whenever making a move to progress a case.
 We want to ensure that you and your family are comfortable with your case as it develops, even if that means you want to be as hands-off as possible.
 Our team can step in and handle every aspect of your case if you prefer, freeing up your time and mind to grieve your loss.

 Whenever you are ready, dial (800) 513-8941 to learn more.